Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 The different types of lung cancer are classified by cell type.
 All types of lung cancer may arise from any cause.
 There’s no specific type of lung cancer that is associated with a certain cause.

-Lung cancer cell type dictates how fast lung cancer will grow, its response to treatment and the likely areas of metastasis.
+Lung cancer cell type affects its growth, treatment response and metastasis.

 Non-Small Cell Lung Cancer (NSCLC)

-Non-small cell lung cancer is a category that includes adenocarcinomas, squamous cell and large cell carcinomas.
-Non-small cell cases make up the majority of lung cancer diagnoses, accounting for 80% to 85% of all lung cancers.
-Stage 4 can be either 4a or 4b, and cancer involves both lungs or distant organs.
+Non-small cell lung cancer includes adenocarcinomas, squamous cell and large cell carcinomas.
+It represents 80% to 85% of lung cancer cases.
+Stage 4 is classified as 4a or 4b.
+In this stage, cancer spreads to both lungs or distant organs.

-Non-small cell lung cancer has a better prognosis than small cell, and survival rates are more favorable.
-Stage 4 NSCLC treatment options include combination chemotherapy, immunotherapy and palliative radiation.
-Surgery is possible, but less effective in this stage.
+Non-small cell lung cancer fares better than small cell lung cancer.
+Its survival rates are higher.
+For stage 4 NSCLC, options include combination chemotherapy, immunotherapy, and palliative radiation.
+Surgery is possible, but it’s less effective at this stage.

 Small Cell Lung Cancer (SCLC)